 - ½ teaspoon each whole green and white peppercorns (or use an additional teaspoon black pepper)

 - 1/2 cup grated Pecorino Romano cheese, plus additional for serving

 - Lacinato or Tuscan kale leaves; about a handful, torn into pieces

 - Put the parsnips on a rimmed baking sheet and toss with 1 tablespoon of the olive oil and a pinch of salt.
 Roast until tender and lightly browned, 15 -20 minutes.

-- Bring a large pot of water to a boil; add 1 or 2 tablespoons salt and the orecchiette; cook until al dente.
+- Bring a large pot of water to a boil; add 3 tablespoons kosher salt and the orecchiette; cook until al dente.